 In collaboration with construction industry stakeholders, we have developed recommendations for the control of crush risks that are in accordance with what is 'reasonably practicable'.

-Persons conducting a business or undertaking and self-employed persons must, so far as is reasonably practicable, identify all hazards and eliminate any risks associated with the use of plant, such as EWPs, in a workplace.
+Persons conducting a business or undertaking and self-employed persons must, so far as is reasonably practicable, identify all hazards and eliminate any risks associated with the use of EWPs in a workplace.

 The range of motion available on some modern EWPs increases the likelihood of a crush incident occurring.
 For example, some EWPs now have a greater ability to move into and between structures.
 Before operating an EWP in, around or near fixed structures, duty holders must eliminate crush risks, so far as is reasonably practicable.
 If this is not possible risks must be reduced, so far as is reasonably practicable, by:

 - substitution: does the EWP provide the highest level of protection?
 For example, can the task be done from a scaffold instead of an EWP?

 - engineering controls: for example, can an EWP with an operator protective device/secondary guarding, such as a physical barrier or pressure sensing device, be used for the task?
 If hiring an EWP this may require advance notice to the hirer.

 If a risk still remains after implementing these higher order control measures, administrative controls must be used to further reduce the risk.
 Administrative controls may include:

 - familiarising operators with specific EWP model controls

 - EWP inspection and maintenance regimes consistent with manufacturer’s instructions

 - altered work procedures